fastpm/fastpm/README.rst

 in fastPM is the 4 point low-noise super-lanzcos kernel.
 A discrete laplacian operator is used to solve Poisson's equation.

+The IO format of fastPM is identical to TPM by Martin White.
-The post analysis chain is nbodykit [3]_, consisting tools for calculating power spectrum and identifying haloes and subhalos.
+The post analysis chain nbodykit [3]_ natively support these formats. nbodykit [3]_ provides tools for calculating 2 point functions, making QPM mocks, and identifying Friend-of-Friend haloes and calculating spherical overdensity properties of subhalos.

 The Particle Mesh solver and 2LPT initial condition generator are written from scratch.